amplience/dc-demostore-core/README.md

 3. Configure & use `dc-demostore-cli` to populate content
 4. Point `dc-demostore-core` to your Dynamic Content Hub and run

+> Note: If you already have an Amplience Demostore account and are upgrading to verson `1.4.0` or later, you should upload the rendering templates for Stylitics components into your Content Hub.

+Location: `examples/crs`
+Upload asset store in Content Hub: `Templates`

 ## Requesting an Amplience Demo Store Environment

 This application is setup to run with a predefined Amplience account structure to have all of the capabilities and organisational requirements to showcase capabilities effectively.